Qetesh/kube-watchtower/README.md

 - ✅ The container's imagePullPolicy is set to Always
 - ✅ The container has available replicas
-- ✅ The namespace passes the whitelist/blacklist filter (see below)
+- ✅ The namespace passes the allowlist/denylist filter (see below)
 - ✅ ImagePullSecret is set up for the private Docker registry

 **Namespace Filtering:**
-- If `ENABLE_NAMESPACES` is set, only namespaces in this list will be monitored (whitelist mode)
+- If `ENABLE_NAMESPACES` is set, only namespaces in this list will be monitored (allowlist mode)
-- If `ENABLE_NAMESPACES` is empty, all namespaces except those in `DISABLE_NAMESPACES` will be monitored (blacklist mode)
+- If `ENABLE_NAMESPACES` is empty, all namespaces except those in `DISABLE_NAMESPACES` will be monitored (denylist mode)

 ---